The Clear Edge

 “This builds the foundation for where I want to be in 3 years,” he said.

-The miss: He evaluated opportunities against a 3-year vision instead of quarterly goals.
-Strategic alignment without tactical execution creates busy work disguised as progress.
+He evaluated opportunities against a 3‑year vision instead of quarterly goals, so “strategic alignment” turned into busy work disguised as progress rather than work that actually moved near‑term revenue.

-Long-term thinking is valuable.
-But accepting opportunities that don’t support your 90-day goals trades current revenue for theoretical future payoff - and most operators can’t afford that trade at $30K-$50K monthly.
+• Mis-timed filter: Long‑term thinking is valuable, but accepting opportunities that don’t support your 90‑day goals trades current revenue for theoretical future payoff.

 Here’s the framework that turns random acceptance into systematic opportunity selection.